timofeysie/heroes2/docs/MODEL_DRIVEN_FORMS.md

 Running this and then launching the app brings our validation back.
 However, the app still launches broken and requires a ctrl-refresh to work.

-The tuturoail is build on an interface like this:
+The tutorial is build on an interface like this:

 ```JavaScript
 export interface User {